fariacc/autocomplete-input/README.md

 # Autocomplete input

-A simple autcomplete app to search cities by their names and books by their titles.
+A simple autocomplete app to search cities by their names and books by their titles.

 Built using VueJS v3.0.